 Learn about EB-2 to EB-1 porting in this guide!

-It is possible to get EB-2 green card without PERM.
-Below are 2 options.
+It is possible to get an EB-2 green card without PERM.
+Below are two options.

 To qualify under the EB-2 NIW requirements, you need to show that your work will benefit the country and be in the national interest.
 There are three main requirements for the NIW:

-If you and your endeavor meet all three of these requirements, then you will need to gather the necessary evidence, collect letters of recommendation from colleagues or professional peers, and submit an ETA-750B form along with your EB-2 I-140 petition.
+If you and your endeavor meet all three of these requirements, then you will need to gather the necessary evidence, collect letters of recommendation from colleagues or professional peers, along with your EB-2 I-140 petition.
 Learn more about qualifying for an EB-2 National Interest Waiver.

 However, applicants should be aware that the USCIS closely monitors Exceptional Ability and National Interest Waiver cases.
 In the case of an NIW, it is important to note that premium processing is not available.
 It takes extra time to process these cases, so keep that in mind as you proceed.